krojzl/sap-hana/pages/generic_architecture/module_virtual_hostname.md

 In this module the basic architecture is extended by decoupling SAP HANA installation from OS installation by using Virtual Hostname and Virtual IP address dedicated to SAP HANA instance.

-This module is prerequisite to support "Instance Move" as documented here {TODO}.
+This module is prerequisite to support Instance Move as documented in [SAP HANA Instance Move](../pages/operational_procedures/process_instance_move.md#sap-hana-instance-move).

 <!-- TOC -->